anko/hudkit/readme.md

 A web-based [Head-Up Display][wiki-hud] for your desktop, using the [WebKit][webkit] browser engine.

-That's right, Hudkit lets you use HTML, CSS and JavaScript to draw and animate whatever you like on a click-through transparent fullscreen layer over your desktop.
-You know, like on a military plane!
-Except in JavaScript!
+Hudkit lets you use web technologies (HTML, CSS, JavaScript, WebSockets, etc.) to draw and animate anything on a click-through transparent fullscreen layer over your desktop.
+You know, like military planes have!
+Except on your monitor!
+As a chromeless web browser!

 ## Use it